Data marketplace: required actions during the activation of the new experience

 3. Calendar and images views

-In the data marketplace experience, calendar and image views tabs will no longer be available due to low usage and limited value.
+In the new experience, calendar and image views tabs will no longer be available due to low usage and limited value.

 For images, we launched asset thumbnails: add a cover image to any asset and choose whether it appears on its catalogue card.